SABER: Spatially Consistent 3D Universal Adversarial Objects for BEV Detectors: Results of 3D Adversarial Objects under Transfer Attacks

 \section{Results of 3D Adversarial Objects under Transfer Attacks}

-To verify the generalization of 3D adversarial objects across models, we evaluate transfer attacks on scenarios and vehicle categories using BEVDet, BEVDet4D, and BEVFormer (\autoref{tab:blackbox1} and \autoref{tab:blackbox2}).
-The results demonstrate that 3D adversarial objects consistently exploit vulnerabilities shared across these BEV models, regardless of the scenario or target category.
+To validate the cross-model generalization capability of our 3D adversarial mesh, we conduct transfer-attack evaluations on both full scenes and the ``vehicle'' category using BEVDet, BEVDet4D, and BEVFormer (\cref{tab:blackbox1} and \cref{tab:blackbox2}).
+The results indicate that the 3D adversarial objects consistently exploit common weaknesses across these BEV models, independent of the scenario or target category.